baobabsoluciones/cornflow/docs/source/main/install.rst

   git clone https://github.com/baobabsoluciones/cornflow

-Then we are going to need some files to have, that can be modified to alter how the deployment is going to work.
+To continue the deployment we are going to need the Dockerfiles and docker-compose files that are on the repository.
+To be able to build from the source code we are going to need to do some small modifications to some of the files.

 The Dockerfile for cornflow can be found inside the ``cornflow/cornflow-server`` folder and can be used as is, as this is the Dockerfile used to build the original image on docker hub.